Today, I have a guest post from Marcus Garrett. Enjoy

 I’m on my second Instagram account.
 I’m closing in on a few thousand followers.
 To date, Instagram doesn’t directly make money.
 It has, however, led to money.
 I consider Instagram a lead magnet to money, not a money-maker itself.
 Allow me to explain the difference.

 Do not confuse a follower for a paying customer.
 Your paying customers may be within your followers.
-You need both, but to make money, you need to differentiate between a follower and a payer.
+You need both, but you must differentiate between a follower and a payer to make money.

 - Lead Magnet: Common Interest grows like Compound Interest.
-As your online influence grows (usually measured by engagement or number of followers), your reputation as a leader or expert grows too.
-Affiliates, partners, and people, in general, like to see that you have an online presence.
+Your reputation as a leader or expert grows as your online influence grows (usually measured by engagement or number of followers).
+Affiliates, partners, and people generally like to see that you have an online presence.